FutureNow Stage Directing Fellowships

 STAGE DIRECTING FELLOWSHIPS

-The FutureNow Stage Directing Fellowships allow early-career stage directors to practice their craft and explore directorial leadership.
-While in residence at the Hangar Theatre, the Fellows direct and produce the second stage season of the company, including productions for adult (The Wedge) and young (Kiddstuff) audiences, with the Hangar Lab Company composed of college actors, designers, and stage managers.
+The FutureNow Stage Directing Fellowships allow early and mid-career stage directors to practice their craft and explore directorial leadership.
+While in residence at the Hangar Theatre, the Fellows direct and produce the second stage season of the company, including productions for young audiences as part of the KIDSTUFF Series and for adults in the Wedge FutureNow Festival.
+For 2023, the FutureNow Festival will focus on site-specific and promenade practices, with material chosen by the Hangar Theatre Artistic Director and developed with the Fellows.
+In these works, the Fellows will direct the Hangar Performance Fellows and collaborate with Hangar Design and Production Fellows.
 At TheaterWorksUSA, the Fellows remount a repertory production for TYA audiences that will tour nationally for the season.
-The FutureNow Directing Fellowships offer production experience, career development, mentorship, and intimate access to the processes of major theatrical institutions.
+The FutureNow Directing Fellowships offer production experience, career development, mentorship, and intimate access to the processes of major theatrical institutions

 Offered every year

 $850/week for the Drama League and Hangar engagement periods (7-10 weeks TBD), PLUS an additional TWUSA Remount Directing Fee for the TheaterWorksUSA engagement, consistent with applicable SDC CBA negotiated by TWUSA.
 Recipient will be responsible for any applicable federal, state, and local taxes.
 Scholarship prize is to cover expenses for this educational experience, and is not employment by or for The Drama League.